vmchale/permutations/README.md

 To my knowledge, It is the only library for type-safe permutations outside of Coq.

-It needs some performance tweaks in places, but otherwise it is fit for general consumption.
+It needs a couple tweaks before it's ready for general use, but everything *should* be working correctly now.

 ## Installation